Were you injured in an accident that was not your fault?

 Have you suffered an injury at work and your employer, or another member of staff, was responsible?
 If so you may be able to claim compensation through your employer's liability insurance.

-Under a CFA, Newton Stewart injury claimants will also not have to pay any fees upfront.
+Newton Stewart injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Newton Stewart, Dumfries and Galloway and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Newton Stewart, Dumfries and Galloway and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?